Here are answers to some of our most common questions...

 Why don't you use punishment techniques?
 I used to have a dog who did just fine with them.

-Some dogs do ok with punishment techniques, but for many it can lead to aggression and other behavioral problems.
-Your dog can begin to fear you or worse- associate that sharp tug on the leash with the kids walking by and develop a dislike for children.
+I am a woman of science folks.
+I like science and I like to learn.. and I love dogs.
+The overwhelming body of evidence that there is fallout from punishment.
+Coupled with the positive outcomes I have seen over the last 15 years training without punitive techniques are evidence enough for me that these methods are simply not necessary.
+Some dogs seem to do ok with punishment, but for many it can lead to frustration, fear, anxiety, aggression and other behavioral problems.
+Your dog can begin to fear you, the tools, treats, or worse- associate that sharp tug on the leash with the kids walking by and develop a dislike for children.
 I prefer to use methods that will not cause dogs to have fear, rather to build their confidence in themselves and trust in their human families- a dog who is open minded and willing to try new things is as much fun as a person who is open minded and willing to try new things!